subnivean/csphmon/README.md

 # csphmon
 Crawl Space Pump House Monitoring and Control

+Running on an RPi3 Model B with Raspbian OS

 Clone into `/home/pi/pythaw`.

 Note that you must copy `secrets_example.py` to `secrets.py` and modify